fleet-sdk/docs/docs/guide/wallet-interaction.md

 ### Step.
 5: Fetch boxes

-Boxes are UTxOs with steroids, they play a crucial role in the Ergo Blockchain by holding assets and data protected by a contract.
+Boxes are UTxOs on steroids, they play a crucial role in the Ergo blockchain by holding assets and data protected by a contract.

 You can use the `ergo.get_utxos()` method to fetch unspent boxes owned by the selected wallet.